-- Standards of Practice for Attorneys Representing Parents in Abuse and Neglect Cases (2006) - With regard to the Relationship with the Client: - ...15.
-Act in a culturally competent manner and with regard to the socioeconomic position of the parent throughout all aspects of representation the state of being equal, especially in status, rights and opportunities the quality of being fair and impartial; referring to fairness and justice

-• Action: The parent's attorney should learn about and understand the client's background, determine how that has an impact on the client's case, and always show the parent respect.
+- Standards of Practice for Parent Attorneys in Abuse and Neglect Cases (2006) - With regard to the Relationship with the Client: - ...15.
+Act in a culturally competent manner and with regard to the socioeconomic position of the parent throughout all aspects of representation - Action: The juvenile court attorney should learn about and understand the client's background, determine how that has an impact on the client's case, and always show their clients respect.
 The attorney must understand how cultural and socioeconomic differences impact interaction with clients and must interpret the client's words and actions accordingly.